webdriverio-boneyard/browserevent/README.md

     .end();
 ```

 **Note:** this is still an experimental feature.
-Some events like `hover` will not be
+Some events like `hover` will not be recorded
-recorded by the browser.
+by the browser.
 But events like `click`, `doubleClick` or custom events are working flawlessly.
+You can also use this feature in cloud environments like [Sauce Labs](https://saucelabs.com)
+when using a secured tunnel that proxies the port `5555`.
+But be aware of possible delays due
+to slow connections between client and cloud server.
+Your click listener could outlast some
+selenium requests until it gets fired.
+I haven't faced this problem if the standalone server
+runs on my local machine.

 ## Contributing
 Please fork, add specs, and send pull requests!
 In lieu of a formal styleguide, take care to